Extension of the synchrotron radiation of electrons to very high energies in clumpy environments: Discussion

 \section{Discussion}

-The synchrotron radiation of relativistic electrons is a unique process that proceeds with high efficiency in a wide variety of astrophysical environments and spans from radio to gamma-rays.
-The typical short time-scales characterizing the synchrotron cooling of electrons make this process as the dominant radiation channel not only at radio wavelengths but also in the relatively low (Sub-GeV) energy gamma-ray band.
-This is the case, for example, of gamma-ray bursts \cite{2018ApJ...863..138A} or the so-called Crab flares \cite{2014RPPh...77f6901B}.
+The synchrotron radiation of relativistic electrons is a unique process that proceeds with high efficiency in a wide variety of astrophysical environments, and spans a broad energy range from radio up to gamma-rays.
+The typical short time-scales characterizing the synchrotron cooling of electrons make this process the dominant radiation channel not only at radio wavelengths but also in the relatively low (Sub-GeV) energy gamma-ray band.
+This is the case, for example, of gamma-ray bursts \citep{2018ApJ...863..138A} or the so-called Crab flares \citep{2014RPPh...77f6901B}.
 The characteristic spectral and temporal features of this mechanism seem very attractive for interpretation of the fast and energetic phenomena in the very high energy gamma-ray band as well.
-One may recall, for example, the ultrafast VHE gamma-ray flares of blazars \cite{2007ApJ...664L..71A,2014Sci...346.1080A} or extension of the gamma-ray spectra of late afterglows of GRBs \cite{2019Natur.575..464A}.
-However, the self-regulated cutoff in the synchrotron spectrum at $\leq$100 MeV limits the applicability of the process for energies well above 100~MeV (in the frame of the source).
+One may recall, for example, the ultrafast VHE gamma-ray flares of blazars \citep{2007ApJ...664L..71A,2014Sci...346.1080A} or extension of the gamma-ray spectra of late afterglows of GRBs \citep{2019Natur.575..464A}.
+However, the self-regulated cutoff in the synchrotron spectrum at $\leq$100 MeV has been thought to limit the applicability of the process for energies well above 100~MeV (in the frame of the source).

-Synchrotron radiation can be significantly boosted in sources where the emission region moves relativistically, $h\nu\ma \simeq 100 \ \delta \ \rm MeV$.
+Synchrotron radiation can be significantly boosted in sources where the emission region moves relativistically, $h\nu\ma \simeq 70 \ {\cal D} \ \rm MeV$.
 The Doppler boosting of the maximum of synchrotron radiation can be naturally realized in relativistic outflows like the jets of active galactic nuclei (AGN) and gamma-ray bursts (GRBs).
 Typically, in the AGN and late GRB afterglows, the jet's Doppler factors do not exceed 100.
 Thus the Doppler boosting alone cannot shift the synchrotron radiation to very-high energies, especially given that in realistic conditions, e.g. with the inclusion of the presence of dissipative factors like adiabatic losses or plasma instabilities, the $\eta$-parameter may significantly exceed 1.
 The consideration of physically realistic values for $\eta$, therefore, exacerbates further the problem of accounting for emission at the $h\nu\ma$ scale as being synchrotron in origin.